 Do you know what year the coffee tree was discovered and which country was the first to find the coffee tree?
 The chemical composition of coffee?
 Types of coffee – classification of coffee – how many types of coffee.
 This is the question of many people who are learning about coffee.
 Let’s see the history of the formation and development of the coffee tree (origin).

 Origin of the coffee tree

-The stories about coffee are many, true or false, few people can verify.
+The stories about coffee are many, true or false, and few people can verify them.
 Sometimes they exaggerate for it to be thrilling, as interesting as the aftertaste left when the coffee drops melt into each sensory cell!

 Over 400 years of formation and development, becoming a staple and a popular beverage is an exciting operator.
 In Vietnam, the coffee tree was introduced and seeded by the French in the 19th century.
 The first coffee plant grown in our country was the tea tree, also known as the Arabica coffee tree.

 Vietnamese coffee currently has three most popular varieties:

 - Arabica coffee: accounts for about 10% of the total coffee production in the country.
 Arabica is suitable for temperate climates with temperatures ranging from 20-25 degrees Celsius and grows well in high mountainous areas.
 Arabica coffee is mainly distributed in the two provinces of Dak Lak and Lam Dong (the central highlands region of Vietnam), where the mountainous terrain is 500-700m high, and the weather is remarkable and pleasant.

 - Robusta coffee beans: the robusta beans are grown most popular in Vietnam.
 The robusta species is distributed mainly in the Central Highlands, where the average temperature is in the range of 25-30 degrees Celsius, and the annual average rainfall is significant enough for the plant to grow, flower, and produce results.